Sydney Riot of 1879: Riot

 Sunday was a rest day, so the match resumed on Monday, 10 February.
 As it was a working day, the crowd was much smaller.
 Rain had fallen and the sun had baked the playing surface into a sticky wicket, which caused erratic behaviour.
 Nat Thomson was out for a duck without addition to the overnight total, and a collapse ensued.
-New South Wales made only 49 in their second innings; Bannerman top-scored with 20 while six of his colleagues failed to score, while Emmett and Ulyett took four and five wickets respectively, including four wickets in four balls for the latter.
+New South Wales made only 49 in their second innings; Bannerman top-scored with 20, while six of his colleagues failed to score.
+Emmett and Ulyett took four and five wickets, respectively, including four wickets in four balls for the latter.
 England thus won by an innings and 41 runs.

 Reaction

 There were widespread allegations by the media and English players that the riot was started by bookmakers, or at least encouraged by the widespread betting that was known to be occurring at the match.
 Vernon Royle, a member of the English team, wrote in his diary that "It was a most disgraceful affair and took its origin from some of the 'better' [gambling] class in the Pavilion".

 The Australian press and cricket officials immediately condemned the riot, which dominated the front pages of the local newspapers, even though the infamous bushranger Ned Kelly and his gang had raided Jerilderie on the same weekend.
 The local media were united in their disgust at the scenes of tumult, fearing a public relations disaster would erupt in England.
 The Sydney Morning Herald called the riot "a national humiliation", and that it "would remain a blot upon the colony for some years to come".
 They accused those involved in gambling of inciting "larrikins" and "roughs" to storm the field and attack the Englishmen.
 However, they also suggested that some of the blame should be put on one of the English professionals, who "made use of a grossly insulting remark to the crowd about their being nothing but 'sons of convicts'".
 Barton defended the Englishmen and Coulthard, saying that none had done anything wrong.
 He claimed that Emmett and Ulyett were incapable of insulting the Australians in such a way.

 The Australasian claimed that three policemen at the ground idled and allowed the rioters to attack the Englishmen.
 They said that the riot "forever made the match memorable in the annals of New South Wales cricket", and lamented the fact that "rowdyism became rampant for the rest of the afternoon".
 The paper asked the question "What will they say in England?"
 Wisden condemned the unrest as a "deplorably disgraceful affair" and described the spectators as a "rough and excited mob".
 Richard Driver of the New South Wales Cricket Association (NSWCA) issued a statement of regret for what had happened to the tourists.